 “I receive all upcoming plans, traffic plans, parking plans, all of the time,” says Val.
 “If there are any businesses which I know are going to be affected by plans, I will get in touch with them to explain what’s happening and ask for their views.
 I can then form a consensus of opinion, and make our comments.”

-In total, four chambers form the group, all of which autonomously make their own decisions about the running of their respective business and membership, but join together as a group to create the West Yorkshire Chamber of Trade and Commerce.
+In total, four chambers form the group, all of which autonomously make their own decisions about the running of their respective business and membership, but join together as a group to create the Bradford Chamber of Trade.

 31 years ago, when Val first joined the group as Local Secretary, they were known as the National Chamber of Trade West Yorkshire Council.
 In 1995, after NCT joined with the British Chambers of Commerce, the group became an integral part of the retail division of BCC.

-In 2003, the West Yorkshire Chamber of Trade and Commerce partnered with Croner.
+In 2003, the Bradford Chamber of Trade partnered with Croner.

 Through their partnership with Croner, the Chamber’s members have been able to utilise a range of services, on top of existing member benefits like breakdown cover, travel and medical insurance.